Jopetin/Aalto-IJ-Scala-Inspections/README.md

-# IntelliJ Scala inspection plugin
+# Aalto IntelliJ Scala inspections plugin

-This is a IJ plugin that adds additional live code inspection rules for Scala.
+This IJ IDEA plugin adds additional live code inspection rules for Scala.
+They can be found under the *Aalto* group under the *Scala* section of inspections.
+By default they are ranked as warnings and are disabled.

-### Illegal usage of Option.get
+### Usage of *Option.get*

-Reports any usage of Option.get since it can lead to runtime errors.
+Reports any usage of Option.get since it can lead to runtime exceptions.

+### Usage of *Option.head* or *Option.last*

+Reports any usage of Option.head or Option.last since they too can lead to runtime exceptions.

+### Usage of *null*

+Reports any usage of null since Scala provides the safer *Option* wrapper for describing potentially undetermined values

 ## Quick Start

-- To run the plugin, run `runIDE` from the sbt shell.
+- To test the plugin, run `runIDE` from the sbt shell.